iamgamelover/ao-mini-social/README.md

-# This is an AO Twitter for testing
+# This is an AO Mini Social app for testing
+### Simple UI/UX.
-Using the aoconnect.
+Using the aoconnect, running on AO.